kamalu-chioma/kamalu-chioma/README.md

 <blockquote>

+- 📍  Toronto, Canada

-- 🚀 Post-Grad in IT Solutions @ Humber College, Toronto, Canada
+- 🚀 Post-Grad in IT Solutions

 - 🎓 Bachelor's degree in Mathematics and Computer Science

 - 💯 Very much Into Machine Learning and AI